 Until the release of Windows 10, disk write filters were available only for Embedded operating systems.
-Now this feature is also present in Windows 10 Enterprise and in Windows 10 Education.
+Now this feature is also available on the standard Windows 10 Enterprise and Windows 10 Education versions (not only for the IoT versions, that represent the evolution for the Embedded world).

 The Unified Write Filter (UWF) allows to redirect all disk writings to memory, making any possible change to the system only temporary available.
 When you switch off the PC, all the changes are permanently lost.
 UWF are used to prepare demonstration machines, educational workstations or kiosk applications for public use.
 A reboot is enough to have a ‘brand new’ machine, ready to be used by the next user.